What Happens if You Don't Probate a Will?

 If the failure to file a will is coupled with an intent to conceal the existence of the will for financial gain, that could be a criminal offense.

-For example, your father decided to leave his entire estate to a favorite charity and left you nothing.
-You decide not to file his will.
 The laws of intestate succession allow you to inherit your father's entire estate.
 In this instance, a failure to file the will would expose you to criminal liability.

 Don't Let Creditor Claims Prevent You From Filing a Will

 When people die, it's common to leave unpaid bills.
-Opening probate cuts short the amount of time a creditor has to make a financial claim against the estate.
-A creditor must file their claim within four months from the date an executor or personal representative is officially appointed.
-A creditor's claim may be rejected by the executor if it is filed late.
+Opening probate shortens the time a creditor has to make a financial claim against the estate.

-Sometimes family members don't file the will with the court because the deceased's estate is insolvent.
+Sometimes, family members don't file the will with the court because the deceased's estate is insolvent.
 There are more bills than money.
 Family members may be worried that they will have to pay the outstanding debts.

 Filing a Will Is Not the Same as Opening Probate